DataResponsibly/dataResponsiblyUI/README.md

 # dataResponsiblyUI
-A Django project for the Web UIs of the Data, Resposibly, including
+A Django project for the Web UIs of the Data, Responsibly, including

 - DataSynthesizer (https://github.com/DataResponsibly/DataSynthesizer)
 - RankingFacts (https://github.com/DataResponsibly/RankingFacts)